Sinan Idrizi

-Sinan Idrizi (born 20 July 1968) is a key figure and major shareholder of Air Albania and is also the president of Albanian football club Flamurtari FC.
-He first started business at 1993 trading good from Turkey.
-In 2014 he became the president of Flamurtari FC.
-From his start, won the Albanian Cup.
-In 2018 he became the Shareholder of Air Albania.
+Sinan Idrizi (born 20 July 1968) is an Albanian businessman who is the major shareholder of Air Albania and is also the president of Albanian football club Flamurtari FC.
+He first started business in 1993, trading goods from Turkey.
+In 2014 he became the president of Flamurtari FC who won the Albanian Cup (2013-2014).
+In 2018 he became the shareholder of Air Albania.

 Early life

 Idrizi was born in Vlorë to a Cham father and a Lab mother.
 He studied at the Faculty of Geology and Mining at the Polytechnic University of Tirana in the late 1980s.
 Idrizi started his first businesses between 1993 and 1994, importing goods from Turkey.